 I found the subtropical weather in Florida created a challenge when I began to hike.
 I found that I needed much more water for my hike than I could carry and that was why I brought the water filter.
 Using the water filter, I was able to drink from streams located in the area.
 The subtropical heat made it difficult for my body to regulate its temperature.
 I did not want to get heat sickness, so I drank plenty of water and ate light salty snacks.

 It was easy for me to find myself alone in the Myakka River State Park because I was surrounded by 29,000 acres.
 Beautiful trails wound through the forest and were dotted with dense palmetto plants, large oak trees, and a few armadillo companions.
 I had my trust yellow map that the park rangers provided me with, and my trusty compass to guide my way through the winding trails.
 Majestic oaks grew along the empty streambed and kept the sunlight to a minimum which was a blessing on this hot sunny day.
 I hiked for approximately 17 miles before setting up my campsite and resting.
+Well, this is a treadmills you can check.

 As the daylight began to fade, I pitched my tent and started making dinner.
 A dinner of dried meat, beans, and fresh carrots replenished my body.
 As night fell, I began to listen to the night time community.
 Things could be heard eating, flying, and falling.
 These intriguing night time sounds made it quite difficult to sleep.
 When I woke in the morning, I found myself in a soggy mess because the air had leaked out of the inflatable sleeping bag, and I was sleeping a soft, wet moss.
 There was nothing left to do but rise, make breakfast, and finish my hike to Bee Island.